 Societi Foundation Achievements (to date..!)

-In less than 5 years since our charity was established, Societi Foundation has made huge inroads to changing the landscape surrounding Kawasaki Disease.
+In the 5 years since our charity was formally established, being recognised by the Charity Commission in July 2017, Societi Foundation has made huge inroads to changing the landscape around Kawasaki Disease.
 The list of projects below is just a sample of our BIG ACHIEVEMENTS – we have so many!
-And although much more still needs to be done, work since our establishment has brought about real change – raising the profile of Kawasaki Disease and awareness throughout the UK.
+And although much more still needs to be done, work since we started has brought about real change – raising the profile of Kawasaki Disease and growing awareness throughout the UK.

-It is well worth mentioning here too that this work is funded, almost exclusively, by Team Societi – our incredible fundraisers, donors, volunteers and supporters.
-To have achieved what we have, in such a short space of time, and with no Government funding and little grant support – we’re REALLY PROUD, and grateful to #TeamSocieti for allowing us to continue our very important work.
+It is well worth mentioning here too that the majority of our work is funded by Team Societi – that’s YOU…. – our incredible fundraisers, donors, partners, volunteers and supporters.
+To have achieved what we have, in such a short space of time, and with no Government funding and little grant support in our first 5 years – we’re REALLY PROUD, and grateful to #TeamSocieti for allowing us to continue our very important work.